7 MIN READ TIME

 The panel can be located on the grass next to the castle car park.

 The splendid ruin of Aberdour Castle was once the luxurious Renaissance home and pleasure gardens of Scotland's most powerful man.
 It's also among the oldest standing masonry castles in Scotland and was used in the filming of Outlander.
 The augmented reality experience can be enjoyed without accessing the castle, which is owned by Historic Environment Scotland.
-PLEASE NOTE the Castle is currently closed, but you can still enjoy the gardens and the augmented reality experience.

 Download the 'In the Footsteps of Kings' App now to bring history to life in Fife.
 Available on Google Play, App Store and Amazon.